Consistency, efficiency and robustness of conditional disparity methods: Discussion

 There are many direction for future study, starting from these methods.
 As is the case for disparity estimators for multivariate data, the use of conditional kernel densities results in a bias in parameter estimates that cannot be ignored in our central limit theorem, except in special cases.
 Empirically, our bootstrap methods reduce this bias, but more sophisticated alternatives are possible.
-We have not investigated using alternatives to Nadaraya-Watson estimators, but conjecture that doing so may also reduce bias.
+We have not investigated using alternatives to Nadaraya--Watson estimators, but conjecture that doing so may also reduce bias.
 In a linear regression model, for example, the use of a local linear smoother should completely remove the bias from $\hatmnh$ when the model is true.
 More generally, centering based on a localized version of the assumed parametric model may be helpful.
-An alternative method of removing the bias follows the marginal approaches explored in \citet{HookerVidyashankar13}.
+An alternative method of removing the bias follows the marginal approaches explored in Hooker and Vidyashankar \cite {HookerVidyashankar13}.
 In this approach, the non-parametric density estimate becomes dependent on a parametric transformation of the data that is chosen in such a way that at the true parameters the transformed data have independent dimensions.
 This would allow the use of univariate density estimates, thereby removing the asymptotic bias.

 In our examples, we have employed cross-validated log likelihood to choose bandwidths and the robustness of this choice has not been investigated.
-We speculate that a form of weighted cross validation may produce more robust bandwidth selection.
-We have also focussed solely on kernel-based methods; little is known about the use of alternative density estimates in disparity measures, although see \citet{WuHooker13} for an exploration of non-parametric Bayesian methods combined with disparities.
+We speculate that a form of weighted cross-validation may produce more robust bandwidth selection.
+We have also focussed solely on kernel-based methods; little is known about the use of alternative density estimates in disparity measures, although see Wu and Hooker \cite {WuHooker13} for an exploration of non-parametric Bayesian methods combined with disparities.

 Empirically, our methods perform very well in both the precision and robustness of our estimators.
-Within our experiments, NED generally improved upon HD methods; we speculate this is due to Hellinger distance's sensitivity to inliers \citep[see][]{Lindsay94} and hence added variability if the non-parametric estimate is sometimes multi-modal.
+Within our experiments, NED generally improved upon HD methods; we speculate this is due to Hellinger distance's sensitivity to inliers (see Lindsay \cite{Lindsay94}) and hence added variability if the non-parametric estimate is sometimes multi-modal.
 Moreover, in distinction to alternatives, our methods provide a generic means of obtaining both robustness and efficiency across a very wide range of applicable regression models.